Martin Fröst: Projects

-Every two to three years, since 2013, Fröst staged a project in which he works as a clarinetist, conductor, lyricist, "master of ceremony", actor and occasionally as a dancer.
+Every two to three years since 2013 Fröst has staged a project in which he works as clarinettist, conductor, lyricist, "master of ceremony", actor and occasionally as a dancer.
 He performs in collaboration with the Royal Stockholm Philharmonic Orchestra, composers, choreographers and lighting technicians.
-The projects presented are named Dollhouse, Genesis, Retropia and Exodus.
+The projects presented are named Dollhouse, Genesis, Retropia and Xodus.

 Dollhouse (2013)

 At Dollhouse, compositions by Göran Fröst, Paul Dukas, Bent Sörensen, Manuel de Falla and Anders Hillborg, as well as choreography and light, became one unit.
 It was Fröst's first collaboration with the lighting designer and choreographer Linus Fellbom.
 The world premiere was in October 2013 with a duration of approx. 1:35 h.

 The artist says on his website: "Dollhouse is very much about liberation, both in its physical and symbolical form, about the invisible threads that hold us to the earth, tie us together and can wear away.
 It is a concert with movement as its center, a metaphor in the footsteps of Petrushka and Pinocchio."